 Image Courtesy: Jeff Widener (Tank Man)

 In modern times, every single human being is born as a citizen of one or the other nation-state, without exception and without choice.
-There is indeed no place for human beings to live outside of this system, and people are forced to swallow the state’s propaganda that it is the best system possible.
+There is indeed no place for humans to live outside of this system, and people are forced to swallow the state’s propaganda that it is the best system possible.
 Certainly, this violates one of the basic principles of democracy – a person’s free will or choice.
 It is not unlike the situation where children are initiated into one or the other religion in their earliest years without any informed consent.
 If we do not have a choice to opt-out from a system, the system indeed is dictatorial and hegemonic.
 Nation states’ claim that the common good cannot be realized without them, is similar to the Catholic Church’s claim that God cannot be realized without it.

 But the nation-state and the market economy play an overwhelming and very concrete role in our daily lives.
 How could we practically go beyond or dismantle such huge establishments in a globalized world?